000deepak/demoProject/consolidateConsent.md

 - getLatest rawConsent using criteria from all raw consents that were fetched earlier
 - get consent using mdmId and templateName(from rule, rule.getTemplateName)
 - if `consent is present pass it to consolidation for updation(UPDATE)`
-- `if not create new one and pass to consolidation, will create new record(CREATE)`
+- else `if not create new one and pass to consolidation, will create new record(CREATE)`
 - for each ruleLevel perform consolidation, pass latest rawConsent according to criteria, consent, ruleLevel, criteria
 - *performConsolidation
 - *setLastUpdatedAndAllSourceSystems
 - save consent

 ## *performConsolidation(latest rawConsent according to criteria, consent, ruleLevel, criteria)
 - get parameter from ingestionRuleLevel
 - get values
 - findConsentData*
 - if ConsentData present(if consent is not present in DB for a given whil fetching using mdmId and templateName(from rule, rule.getTemplateName))
   - *processExistingConsentData
 - else *processNewConsentData(new consent record will get created)

 ## processExistingConsentData
 - getConsentDateTIme()